ckeditor/ckeditor4-docs/docs/guide/dev/howtos/basic_configuration/README.md

 	// Remove multiple plugins.
 	config.removePlugins = 'elementspath,save,font';

-Do remember to use the [CKBuilder online service](https://ckeditor.com/cke4/builder) to download a truly customized version of CKEditor!
+Do remember to use the [online builder](https://ckeditor.com/cke4/builder) to download a truly customized version of CKEditor!

 ## How Do I Find Code Examples Showing CKEditor Customization?